arnavaidya/Web-Application-Testing-Checklist/README.md

                  dirsearch -u http://testphp.vulnweb.com

 4) Check the caches of major search engines for publicly accessible sites.
+   - The Internet Archive's Wayback Machine archives websites over time.
+It allows you to view snapshots of a website from various points in the past, offering a rich source of historical information.

 5) Check for differences in content based on user agent (e.g. mobile sites, accessing as a search engine crawler).